 As a loyal and valued client, you are eligible for a 10% discount on this new rate for the first three months of the new financial year.
 The increased rate will then come into effect on 1st January 2019.

 If you have any queries regarding this change then please do not hesitate to contact me.
 May I take this opportunity to thank you for your ongoing business.
 I look forward to working on some exciting and rewarding projects over the coming months.

 It's tempting to spend when you're making good money.
 Our advice is to pretend you're always skint and keep more cash in the bank than necessary.

-Don't be lured by expensive office space (unless you can absolutely afford it and your business needs it).
+Don't be lured by expensive office space (unless you can afford it and your business needs it).
 Avoid taking on debt.
 Don't buy things you don't need.
 Make life easy for yourself by keeping costs down.
-Because the less you have to spend, the less pressure to work and earn the money.
+Because the less you have to spend, the less pressure to work and earn money.